What to make of Freshworks’ first IPO price range – TechCrunch

 Inclusive of shares represented by fully vested options and the like, Freshworks’ valuation could reach $9.6 billion, Renaissance Capital reports.

 Unlike Toast, with a revenue mix including four distinct products, Freshworks is a more straightforward software company.
 That means we can do much more interesting work to understand its valuation.
-So, this morning, let’s unpack how Freshworks is considering valuing itself in its IPO at its present range, look at some market comps, and come to a conclusion regarding whether or not we expect the unicorn to raise its valuation before it floats.
+So, this morning, let’s unpack how Freshworks is considering valuing itself in its IPO at its present range, look at some market comps and come to a conclusion regarding whether we expect the unicorn to raise its valuation before it floats.

 Lies, damned lies and revenue multiples